spiffe/tornjak/docs/auth/keycloak/keycloak-upstream-IAMs-conf.md

 > [!IMPORTANT] Make sure you assign appropraite roles within keycloak for your user, or the roles are mapped correctly between github and keycloak.
 ![Github Keycloak](diagrams/github-keycloak.png)

-## Setup Openshift as an Upstream Identity Provider
-If you don't have an Openshift account, follow the instrctions below to create one.

 ## Setup Google as an Upstream Identity Provider
 If you don't have a Google account, follow the instrctions below to create one.
 > [!NOTE] For simplicity we will be creating an OAUTH app under a personal google account.